RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

    platform? <#can-i-develop-hip-code-on-an-nvidia-cuda-platform>`__
 -  `Can I develop HIP code on an AMD HIP-Clang platform? <#can-i-develop-hip-code-on-an-amd-hip-clang-platform>`__
--  `Do I need to make code changes in HIP code if switch compiler from HCC to
-   HIP-Clang? <#Do-I-need-to-make-code-changes-in-hip-code-if-switch-compiler-from-hcc-to-hip-clang>`__
 -  `How to use HIP-Clang to build HIP programs instead of HCC? <#how-to-use-hip-clang-to-build-hip-programs-instead-of-hcc>`__
 -  `What is ROCclr? <#what-is-rocclr>`__
 -  `Can a HIP binary run on both AMD and Nvidia platforms? <#can-a-hip-binary-run-on-both-amd-and-nvidia-platforms>`__
--  `What is the difference between HIP and hc? <#whats-the-difference-between-hip-and-hc>`__
 -  `On HIP-Clang, can I link HIP code with host code compiled with another compiler such as gcc, icc, or clang? <#on-HIP-Clang-can-i-link-hip-code-with-host-code-compiled-with-another-compiler-such-as-gcc-icc-or-clang->`__